What Is a Supplement Executive Retirement Plan and How Do You Get One?

 Because the company structured the policy to leave a substantial amount of cash value in place after paying the 10 years of benefits, the policy continues to accumulate value even after the employee is separated from the company.

 When the employee passes away, the company receives the life insurance benefits tax-free.
 This allows the company to recover the cost of the SERP and receive a tax deduction.

 This is the most common type of SERP.
 Another common arrangement is a defined contribution plan where the employer makes periodic contributions to an employee account, much like a pension.
 The money is invested on the employee’s behalf until retirement, death, or disability triggers the payment.

 Tax Treatment of a SERP

-Since a SERP is a form of income, there’s no getting around taxes.
-Recipients will pay ordinary income tax on the funds as they’re received but much like traditional retirement plans, the employee shouldn’t have to pay any upfront taxes.
+Since a SERP is a form of income, there’s no tax advantage.
+Recipients will pay ordinary income tax on the funds as they’re received.
+However, much like traditional retirement plans, the employee shouldn’t have to pay any upfront taxes.
 This arrangement allows the funds to grow without taxes negatively impacting the balance.

 Another tax advantage of a SERP is that once an employee enters retirement, their income level normally drops, putting them in a lower tax bracket than when they were actively employed.
 This might lower the tax liability on the SERP payment.

 The primary risk of a SERP is that it is subject to the claims of the company’s creditors.
 Unlike a 401(k) where the money is safe even if the company ceases to exist, a SERP is not safe unless certain planning is done to protect those assets.